Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Searches_Regular
-     - A COUNTER Metric Type used to report on searches conducted by a user on a host where the user is in control over which databases can be searched.
+     - A COUNTER Metric_Type used to report on searches conducted by a user on a host site where the user has the option of selecting the databases being searched.

        Note: If a search is conducted across multiple databases, each database searched can count that search.

-       See also *Regular search*.
+       See also Regular search.
      -

    * - Searches_Automated
-     - A COUNTER Metric Type used to report searches conducted through a discovery service or by an automated search agent.
+     - A COUNTER Metric_Type used to report on searches conducted on a host site or discovery service where multiple databases are searched simultaneously with a single query and the end user does not have the option of selecting the databases being searched.

-       See also *Automated search*.
+       See also Automated search.
      -

    * - Searches_Federated
-     - A COUNTER Metric Type used to report searches conducted through a federated search service.
+     - A COUNTER Metric_Type used to report on searches conducted by a federated search application.
 See :ref:`Appendix G <appendix-g>`.

-       See also *Federated search*.
+       See also Federated search.
      -

    * - Searches_Platform
-     - A COUNTER Metric Type used to report searches conducted on a platform.
+     - A COUNTER Metric_Type used to report on searches conducted at the platform level.

        Note: Searches conducted against multiple databases on the platform will only be counted once.
      -